BoeckLab/ASCT/README.md

 that illustrates, step by step, how a single field image and a single condition are processed and analyzed.

-The ASCT image analysis algorithms and image data are also substantial in size and cannot be hosted directly on GitHub.
-They are, however, freely available at the following location:
+The ASCT image analysis algorithms and image data are substantial in size and cannot be hosted directly on GitHub.
+For peer review, they are freely accessible via Switchdrive at the following link:

 [Data Access Link](https://drive.switch.ch/index.php/s/HBJWwTGwqe2AhWW)

+To ensure long-term accessibility, we are also preparing a deposition of these files in a permanent repository (Zenodo), where they will be assigned a DOI.
+The DOI will be provided here once available.

 Users may download the dataset and algorithms from this link to reproduce the analyses described in the demonstration pipeline.